 You must bring…

-Harvard ID (unless you don’t have one, in which case bring a printout of the CS50 Bot’s confirmation of your spot)
+Harvard ID or Yale ID (unless you don’t have one, in which case bring a printout of the CS50 Bot’s confirmation of your spot)

 Laptop (that supports Wi-Fi) plus power adapter

 You might also want to bring…